A Combination Chart is a must-have tool in the arsenal of a professional that works with data frequently.

 Below are the components you need to create a Combination Visualization Chart.

-Data is the most significant component of this visualization design.
+Data is the most significant component of this data visualization design.
 Before you generate a Combo Chart, gather enough sample data.

 Also, to get the most from this chart, use data with varying metrics of interest.